How to Install Timeshift on Debian 13, 12 and 11

 Select a Timeshift Snapshot Storage Location

 Next, choose where Timeshift stores your snapshots.
-The wizard displays all available partitions with their size and available space.
+The wizard displays available partitions with their size and free space.
+Timeshift creates a timeshift/ directory on the selected device; on a single-drive system, that location commonly appears as /timeshift.
 For best results, select a location that meets these criteria:

 • Preferably on a separate drive or partition from your system drive